Element : Share capital increase registered | MarketScreener

 Reference is made to Element ASA's (the Company) zero coupon NOK 500 million convertible note facility with attached warrants (the Convertible Note Facility) with European High Growth Opportunities Securitization Fund (the Investor), and minutes of meeting from the extraordinary general meeting (the EGM) held on 18 March 2019 where the proposed amendments to Tranche 3 of the Convertible Note Facility were approved.

-The Investor has converted NOK 1,000,000 of the Convertible Note Facility at a conversion price of NOK 0.30 per share.
-As a consequence of the conversion the Company's share capital has been increased by NOK 266,666.64 through issuance of 3,333,333 new shares, each with a par value of NOK 0.08.
+he Investor has converted NOK 500,000 of the Convertible Note Facility at a conversion price of NOK 0.20 per share.
+As a consequence of the conversion the Company's share capital has been increased by NOK 200,000.00 through issuance of 2,500,000 new shares, each with a par value of NOK 0.08.
 The share capital increase is registered in the Norwegian Register of Business Enterprises.
-The Company's new share capital is NOK 11 177 533,76 divided by 139 719 172 shares, each with a par value of NOK 0.08.
+The Company's new share capital is NOK 11 377 533,76 divided by 142,219,172 shares, each with a par value of NOK 0.08.
 Each share gives one vote at the Company's general meeting.

 The new shares will be listed and made tradable immediately.